Fall 2022 Application Dates & Deadlines

 Notes: It usually takes up to 6 weeks for the admission decision to be released and sent via email, after each round of deadline.
 Applications won’t be reviewed until all of the required documents are received.
 See Application Process to learn about all required admissions documents.

 No international student applications will be accepted after April 15, 2022, due to immigration requirements and timelines.

 *We will continue to accept applications after April 15, 2022, until the final deadline of May 15, 2022, for students who don't need a student visa.
 Applications received after this date will be considered on a first-come, first-served, and space-available basis.
 The applications will not be reviewed once the class is full.
 All applicants should plan to apply before April 15, to ensure the application is reviewed.

 To Qualify for Admission to the Program

 Applicants must have earned the equivalent of a 4-year U.S. bachelor's degree with a competitive GPA.
 Please see here for degree requirements by country.
 All applicants must also have completed at least one statistics course at the undergraduate level or above, with no exceptions.
 If you have questions about whether a class you took qualifies as statistics, please see here or email the syllabus to our office, email@example.com.

 A few years of work experience is preferred, but not required.

-- Test taken within the last two years of the start of the school semester
+- Test took within the last two years of the start of the school semester

 - IELTS: 7 or above, with 6 or above on each band